-The statement of revenue, expenditures and changes in fund balance - budget and actual (non-GAAP budgetary basis) presented for the General fund is presented on the budgetary basis to provide a meaningful comparison of actual results with the budget.
+The statement of revenue, expenditures and changes in fund balance - budget and actual (non-GAAP budgetary basis) presented for the General fund and the Classroom Facilities Maintenance fund are presented on the budgetary basis to provide a meaningful comparison of actual results with the budget.
 The major differences between the budget basis and the GAAP basis are that:

-- (a) Revenues and other financing sources are recorded when received in cash (budget basis) as opposed to when susceptible to accrual (GAAP basis); - (b) Expenditures and other financing uses are recorded when paid in cash (budget basis) as opposed to when the liability is incurred (GAAP basis); - (c) In order to determine compliance with Ohio law, and to reserve that portion of the applicable appropriation, total outstanding encumbrances (budget basis) are recorded as the equivalent of an expenditure, as opposed to assigned or committed fund balance for that portion of outstanding encumbrances not already recognized as an account payable (GAAP basis);
+- (a) Revenues and other financing sources are recorded when received in cash (budget basis) as opposed to when susceptible to accrual (GAAP basis); - (b) Expenditures and other financing uses are recorded when paid in cash (budget basis) as opposed to when the liability is incurred (GAAP basis); - (c) In order to determine compliance with Ohio law, and to reserve that portion of the applicable appropriation, total outstanding encumbrances (budget basis) are recorded as the equivalent of an expenditure, as opposed to assigned or committed fund balance for that portion of outstanding encumbrances not already recognized as an account payable (GAAP basis); - (d) Advances-in and advances-out are operating transactions (budget basis) as opposed to balance sheet transactions (GAAP basis); and, - (e) Investments are reported at fair value (GAAP basis) rather than cost (budget basis); and,

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2018 (Continued)
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2019 (Continued)

+NOTE 14 - BUDGETARY BASIS OF ACCOUNTING - (Continued)

-- (d) Advances-in and advances-out are operating transactions (budget basis) as opposed to balance sheet transactions (GAAP basis); and, - (e) Investments are reported at fair value (GAAP basis) rather than cost (budget basis); and, - (f) Some funds are included in the General fund (GAAP basis) but have separate legally adopted budgets (budget basis).
+(f) Some funds are included in the General fund (GAAP basis) but have separate legally adopted budgets (budget basis).

-The adjustments necessary to convert the results of operations for the year on the budget basis to the GAAP basis for the General fund is as follows:
+The adjustments necessary to convert the results of operations for the year on the budget basis to the GAAP basis for the General fund and Classroom Facilities Maintenance fund is as follows: